This article is a tutorial on the JavaFX GUI library.

 JavaFX is a massive library with dozens of different widgets, layouts and other GUI components.
 Our JavaFX Tutorial covers all of these components and features.
 A list of them divided by category can be found below.

-If you haven’t yet setup JavaFX, read our Installation tutorial here.
+If you haven’t yet setup JavaFX on your system, read our JavaFX Installation tutorial here.

 Widgets are the small GUI components in JavaFX that add new and rich functionality to the program.
 Below is a list of them along with a short description.